Lehman Brothers: Financial fallout

 Lehman's bankruptcy was the largest failure of an investment bank since Drexel Burnham Lambert collapsed in 1990 amid fraud allegations.
 Immediately following the bankruptcy filing, an already distressed financial market began a period of extreme volatility, during which the Dow experienced its largest one day point loss, largest intra-day range (more than 1,000 points) and largest daily point gain.
 What followed was what many have called the "perfect storm" of economic distress factors and eventually a $700bn bailout package (Troubled Asset Relief Program) prepared by Henry Paulson, Secretary of the Treasury, and approved by Congress.
 The Dow eventually closed at a new six-year low of 7,552.29 on November 20, followed by a further drop to 6626 by March of the next year.

 The fall of Lehman also had a strong effect on small private investors such as bond holders and holders of so-called minibonds.
 In Germany, structured products, often based on an index, were sold mostly to private investors, elderly, retired persons, students and families.
-Most of those now worthless derivatives were sold by the German arm of Citigroup, the German Citibank now owned by Crédit Mutuel.
+Most of the derivatives were sold by the German arm of Citigroup, the German Citibank now owned by Crédit Mutuel.